npr77/react-examples/README.md

 ### Todo

 * move the 'content' switching logic from navbar.js to a utility class
-* mode the "Home" content to a seperate component
+* create components from all the litte examples